Travelling overseas and wondering which travel card is actually worth it? You’re not alone.

 | CommBank Travel Money Card | 3% fee if foreign currency not loaded | $3.50 fee per withdrawal | No other notable fees |

-| Travel Money Oz Currency Pass | Markup built into rates | $3.50 fee per withdrawal or depends on currency | Online/credit/debit card reload fee: 1.1% Reload fee (BPAY): 1% Cash out fee: $10 |
+| Travel Money Oz Currency Pass | Markup built into rates | 3% fee if foreign currency is not loaded | Online/credit/debit card reload fee: 1.1% Reload fee (BPAY): 1% Cash out fee: $10 |

 | Australia Post Travel Platinum Mastercard | Markup built into rates | $3.50 fee per withdrawal | Administrative loading fee: 1.1% Reload fee (BPAY): 1% Card closure/cash out fee: $10 |